sampsyo/cs6120/content/blog/2023-12-11-lowering/index.md

 # The goal

-The goal for this project was to write the backend of a compiler that takes a bril program and lowers it to RISCV assembly - which ultimately we could run on a RISC-V emulator to verify that the outputted RISCV program behaved the same as the bril program.
-The goal was just to get a working version of RISCV assembly.
+The goal for this project was to write the backend of a compiler that takes a bril program and lowers it to RISC-V assembly - which ultimately we could run on a RISC-V emulator to verify that the outputted RISC-V program behaved the same as the bril program.
+The goal was just to get a working version of RISC-V assembly.
 We thought if we had time after doing this, it might be nice to make the assembly more efficient, but our first goal was a working version.
-We wanted to implement this lowering as a 1-N approach, where each bril instruction would be mapped to a certain number of RISCV instructions to get an abstract assembly.
+We wanted to implement this lowering as a 1-N approach, where each bril instruction would be mapped to a certain number of RISC-V instructions to get an abstract assembly.
 And then simply implementing calling conventions and trivial register allocation.
 Each of these parts are described in detail below.

 ## Bril Instruction classes